Counseling, Human Rights Consultation and Health Services

 Human Rights Advisors

 Human Rights Advisors work together with those they consult in order to understand the human rights violations they have encountered and sort out the problems.
 They lend consultees support by ascertaining what they wish to do toward solving the problems and strengthening resolve over the course of action to be taken.
 Consultees' wishes are respected throughout the resolution process.
 Also, they may give referrals to on- and off-campus physicians, counselors, and specialist institutions, as the need arises.

 - For more details, check here(on campus only)

 The ICU Health Care Office is responsible for the health of students, faculty and staff, as well as for campus environmental health conditions.
 The Health Care Office consists of the University Physician and nurses.
 The nurses provide first aid and health consultation every day and twice a week the physician provides health consultation and referral letters.
 It also organizes student, faculty and staff annual check-ups.

 Support for Students with Special Needs

-In accordance with the Basic Policy below, International Christian University, through the Special Needs Support Services (SNSS) office, provides reasonable accommodations to students with physical disabilities (orthopedic disabilities, visual impairments, hard of hearing/deaf), health impairments, learning disabilities, developmental disabilities, and psychological disabilities.
-The SNSS office is also working to promote the creation of a universal learning environment in collaboration with students, faculty, staff, relevant departments at ICU, etc.
+In accordance with the Basic Policy below, International Christian University, through the Special Needs Support Services (SNSS) office, provides reasonable accommodations to students with physical disabilities (orthopedic disabilities, visual impairments, hard of hearing/deaf), health impairments, learning disabilities, developmental disabilities, and psychological disabilities, etc. The SNSS office is also working to promote the creation of a universal learning environment in collaboration with students, faculty, staff, relevant departments at ICU, etc.